How Do I Keep My Favorite Shows

 If a pay-TV company won't fairly compensate a local TV station, then that station doesn't allow the company to use its signal.
 This is covered in more detail in the "Why Would I Lose My Shows" section.

-However, nearly all pay-TV companies and local TV stations are able to come to an agreeable resolution that allows all viewers to see those great broadcast shows.
-It is a rare occurrence that the pay-TV company refuses to give the viewers what they want, BUT if it happens, you have options.
+Nearly all pay-TV companies and local TV stations are able to come to an agreeable resolution that allows all viewers to see those great broadcast shows.
+It is a rare occurrence that the pay-TV company refuses to give viewers what they want, BUT if it happens, you have options.

 Option 1: "Not Your Father's" Antenna